What is the BCAT Test?

 You'll then be asked whether the statement is 'observed' or 'supposed', based on what you've read.

 This task is all about checking how well you can separate fact from fiction — a crucial skill in the legal world.
-It's made more complex by the tight time limit, which means you have to work through the test at pace to complete each question.
+It's made more complex by the tight time limit, which means you have to work through the test at a pace to complete each question.

 Practicing past BCAT tests is the best way you can hone your skills and ensure you give yourself the best possible chance of success on the day.